amchavan/alma-datapro-workflow-sandbox/workflow-db-mock/README.md

 If you enter [F]ail it should go to _ReadyForProcessing_.
 If you enter [C]ancel is should show you the list of OUSs again.

-At this point:
+At this point you can go to the Dashboard page and verify that:
-* `http://localhost:8000/`, the EU cache, should show you a products directory (which you can browse down to the _products_ directory and its contents) and a zipped Weblog for that Pipeline execution.  `http://localhost:8000/weblogs/` should show an expanded Weblog
+* [The EU cache](http://localhost:8000/) at `http://localhost:8000` should show you a products directory (which you can navigate down to the bottommost _products_ directory and view its contents) and a zipped Weblog for that Pipeline execution.
+[The EU weblogs cache](`http://localhost:8000/weblogs/`) should show an expanded Weblog.

-* `http://localhost:8001`, the JAO cache, should be identical to the EU one
+* [The JAO cache](http://localhost:8001) at `http://localhost:8001` should be identical to the EU one

 * `curl -H "Content-Type: application/json" localhost:5984/pipeline-reports/_all_docs` should show one entry, the Pipeline report shown by AQUA/QA2 when we assigned a QA2 flag